elkcityhazard/chef-frank/content/institutional-recipes-for-200/spaghetti-sauce-recipe-for-200-people/index.md

   - Vegetarian Options

 ---
 Our Spaghetti Sauce Recipe for 200 People will guarantee success for your large group meal.
 Fresh ground beef, <a href="/wordpress/herbs-and-spices-chart/" rel="noopener noreferrer" target="_blank">herbs and spices</a> and tomato sauce make our spaghetti sauce for 200 a hit!
-A quick easy recipe.
+A Quick recipe.
 Simply omit the ground beef for a <a href="/wordpress/easy-vegetarian-dinner-recipes/" rel="noopener noreferrer" target="_blank">fantastic vegetarian recipe</a>!

 ## Spaghetti Sauce for 200 Ingredients